Carreau/phd-dissertation/parts/part3.rst

     :width: 80%

-    Violin plot showing the variation of the offset distance :math:`\delta` with the capping protein concentration.
+    Violin plot showing the variation of the offset distance :math:`\delta` with the Capping Protein concentration.
 The shaded area represents the non-physical region which would correspond to a diverging force beyond the contact of the two polystyrene beads.
 Experimental data with :math:`\delta` value in this regions have been excluded from further analysis.